Can I ask you a question?

 Can we record drums in your studio?

-I record lots of drums – in other studios.
-I run a small studio to keep my rates as low as possible, which means booking out a larger room for drum tracking.
-There are a number of amazing studios in Seattle - I've worked in most of them and I try to find one that feels well suited to the music we’re working on.
+Nope, though that may change with a future studio expansion.
+I run a small studio to keep my rates as low as possible, which means booking out a larger room for drum tracking is a necessity.
+There are a number of amazing studios in Seattle - I've worked in most of them and I try to find one that feels well suited to the music we're working on.

 Recording / Producing

 How does a record come together?

-Track “basics” (everybody playing live), add overdubs, produce/edit along the way, and mix!
-On a 10 day production schedule, that’s something like: 2 – 3 days in a big studio tracking basics, 2 – 4 days adding overdubs, 4 – 5 days mixing.
+Track "basics" (everybody playing live), add overdubs, produce/edit along the way, and mix.
+On a 10 day production schedule, that's something like: 2 - 3 days in a big studio tracking basics, 2 - 4 days adding overdubs, 3 - 5 days mixing.